ec-jrc/lisflood-model/2_14_stdLISFLOOD_surface-runnoff-routing/index.md

 $$A_{sr} = \left( \frac{n \cdot {P_{sr}}^{2/3}}{\sqrt{S_0}} \right)^{3/5} \cdot {Q_{sr}}^{3/5}$$

 where $n$ is Manning's roughness coefficient and $P_{sr}$ is the wetted perimeter of a cross-section of the surface flow.
-Substituting the right-hand side of this equation for $A_{sr}$ in equation gives:
+Substituting the right-hand side of this equation for $A_{sr}$ in the above equation gives:

 $$
 \alpha_{k,sr} = \left(\frac{n \cdot P_{sr}^{2/3}}{\sqrt{S_0}}\right)^{0.6} ; \beta_k=0.6